 Anti-angiogenesis drugs inhibit the growth of new blood vessels to feed the tumor.
 Avastin is an FDA-approved anti-angiogenesis drug for treatment of recurrent GBM brain tumors.
 Avastin sometimes has an immediate (within a few days) effect and a remarkable impact on MRI scans and patient well-being - at least for a while.
-Research is under way to figure out how best to use Avastin so that the effect lasts a long time.
-In recent studies, the addition of Avastin to Temodar for patients with newly diagnosed GBM did not prolong survival.
+In recent studies, the addition of Avastin to Temodar for patients with newly diagnosed GBM improved progression-free survival but did not improve overall survival.
 Some doctors think Avastin is best held in reserve for use at the time of recurrence.